cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 The CryptoLab (https://www.cryptolab.network/tools) aims to help non-technical nominators build stable and risk-controlled cash flows via well-designed and financial tools.
 The core idea is that we want to make staking the same as investment.
 We help nominators to build good portfolios and to manage their portfolios to control risk and revenue.
 Portfolio management is challenging in Polkadot/Kusama system because they are NPoS consensus.

 We design the CryptoLab website to help users to do their crypto currency financial management.
-From basic wordings to data representation, we would like to make them comprehensive. (對於那些族群comprehensive?)
+From basic wordings to data representation, we would like to make "normal" people comprehensive. (對於那些族群comprehensive?)
 In the first stage, We plan to provide the following features,

 * Portfolio Benchmark
 * Portfolio Management